 One of the highlights of the Big Woods Classic is the amazing race village at Hillside Picnic Area.
-Nestled in the heart of the start/finish area, racers and their fans have ample room to hang out, picnic, meet with sponsors and vendors, try family-friendly activities (including a climbing wall), drink amazing beers from Lupine Brewery, eat great food and be merry!
+Nestled in the heart of the start/finish area, racers and their fans have ample room to hang out, picnic, meet with sponsors and vendors, and enjoy the park setting!
 All with a stunning 180-degree view of the course.

 The Big Woods Classic will have limited parking available at the main racer village.
 Racers will be able to drop off gear and proceed to parking along both sides of the access road.
 If the main access road fills, racers will be able to park at the main parking lot.
 Parking liaisons will be on site to provide direction and assistance.
 Signage will direct racers and spectators to the main Racer Village.
 A racer gear drop off will be available outside of the main race village.
 Please refer to the Race Village Map for details.

 Prizes and swag on top of cash payout for elite race winners.
 Top three Men’s and Women’s riders in each race receive prizes from our amazing race sponsors.
 Medals are awarded to the top three in each age group for all classes.
 See the MNSCS Guidelines for payout details.